About Punakaiki, West Coast, New Zealand

 Our tiny township is nestled between the Paparoa National Park and the Tasman Sea about halfway between Westport and Greymouth on Tai Poutini, Te Wai Pounamu, the western coast of the South Island.
 There are about 70 permanent residents who live in Punakaiki.

-The Paparoa Park Visitor Centre is at Dolomite Point directly opposite the entrance to the Pancake Rocks walkway.
+The Department of Conservation Paparoa Park Visitor Centre is at Dolomite Point directly opposite the entrance to the Pancake Rocks walkway.
 There is a sports gear store, cafe and parking nearby.